Welcome back, and I want to begin with a couple of statements from people about this book.

 The author is David Beto.

-And uh this was the first one that's here is from Hillsdale College.
+And this first one that's here is from Hillsdale College.

-He says uh the book FDR and New Political Life is the most illuminating one-volume history of FDR ever written.
+He says, the book, FDR, A New Political Life, is the most illuminating one-volume history of FDR ever written.

 David Beto carefully explains why so many FDR programs and power grabs were so counterproductive.

-Also um another author, David McCallas says when it comes to race and Western influence, FDR's vision of the world order was muddled by delusional phenomena.
+Also, another author, David Michalis, says, when it comes to race and Western influence, FDR's vision of the world order was muddled by delusional phenomena.

 He was not a man of empire or genocide like his wartime allies, Churchill and Stalin, but he was a dreadfully old-fashioned Victorian quack, an amateur phrenologist who believed that repopulating the Pacific Rim with certain choice cross-breeding would create a better world for all.